karlrissland/AppWorkshop/README.md

 This allows you to deploy the workshop environment.
 When complete, you should have a Web Server and SQL server fully configured in their own vNet and Resource group.

-Use https://raw.githubusercontent.com/karlrissland/AppWorkshop/Workshop/IaaS2PaaSWeb/Environments for the _artifacts Location parameter.

-Leave the _artifacts Location Sas Token parameter blank

 ## Prerequisites

 There are no prerequistes for the deployment.

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document.
+Click the "deploy to Azure" button at the beginning of this document.

+Enter vm admin username and password

+You can leave default values for the other parameters

+NOTE: do not change the value of _artifactsLocation or _artifactsLocationSas as the deployment will fail.